mermaid-min/mermaid-min.github.io/projects/myCsNote.md

   - HTML
   - CSS
   - JavaScript
-summary: "I developed a webpage for CS."
+summary: "I developed a webpage for people who are interested in CS."

 ---